AlgoMaster Logo

 Understanding the Problem

 We need to rotate an n x n matrix 90 degrees clockwise, and we must do it in-place.
-So what does a 90-degree clockwise rotation actually do to each element?
+The first step is to figure out where each element moves.

 Key Constraints: